 2. At the bottom right corner, you should see an option for TV Remote.
 Tap on that.

-3. Tap on Allow to grant permission to the app to find out smart TVs near the phone.
+3. Tap on Allow to grant permission to the app to find smart TVs near the phone.

 4. When your Android TV name shows up, select its name.